MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-item-tracking.md

 When the document is posted, the item tracking entries are carried to the associated item ledger entries.

 ## <a name="to-select-from-existing-serial-or-lot-numbers"></a>To select from existing serial or lot numbers
-When you are working with items that require item tracking and you are creating outbound transactions, where the items go out of inventory, you typically need to select the lot or serial numbers from those that already exist in inventory.
+When you are working with items that require item tracking and you are creating outbound transactions, where the items go out of stock, you typically need to select the lot or serial numbers from those that already exist in stock.

  The exact rules for handling item tracking numbers across your company are governed by the setup of the **Item Tracking Code** table.